kingsdigitallab/ancient-itineraries/neo4j-setup.md

 # Getting started

-Neo4J was selected to test graph database implementations of the data model that evolved from the Institutes as it offers a free tier which has versatile functionality and can be easily used to demonstrate the generic utility of graph visualisations.
+Neo4J was selected to test a graph database implementation of the data model that evolved from the Institutes as it offers a free tier with versatile functionality.
+It can be easily used to demonstrate the generic utility of graph visualisations.
 A more extensive development of this conceptual framework would use the open source Network X Python library (https://networkx.github.io/).

 The following instructions assume that the user has installed the [Neo4J Desktop application](https://neo4j.com/download/)